-The information is stored in a database and is only used within ${\it AutoGyro}\ {\it GmbH}$ for the above purpose.
+The information is stored in a database and is only used within AutoGyro GmbH for the above purpose.

-AutoGyro GmbH Dornierstraße 14 31137 Hildesheim or E-Mail to info@auto-gyro.com Aircraft Type: Serial Number (Werk-Nr.): Registered at: (Airworthiness authority) Registration / Call Sign: Year of manufacture: Engine Type: Airframe S/N: Rotor System S/N: Engine S/N: Airframe hours: Rotor System hours: Engine hours: Description of incident (be as precise as possible and use extra sheets if needed) Incident reported by (information is only stored for further inquiry and deleted after investigation) E-Mail Signature and Date Below fields are used for AutoGvro internal processing - do not fill in!
+Return this form to: AutoGyro GmbH Dornierstraße 14 31137 Hildesheim or E-Mail to o info@auto-gyro.com Aircraft Type: Serial Number (Werk-Nr.): Registered at: (Airworthiness authority) Registration / Call Sign: Year of manufacture: Engine Type: Airframe S/N: Rotor System S/N: Engine S/N: Airframe hours: Rotor System hours: Engine hours: Description of incident (be as precise as possible and use extra sheets if needed) Incident reported by (information is only stored for further inquiry and deleted after investigation) E-Mail Signature and Date Below fields are used for AutoGvro internal processing - do not fill in!
 Investigation completed Corrective action Internal reference